nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

 **Parameter Definitions:**

-* `rarefaction_depth` – specifies the minimum rarefaction depth for alpha diversity estimation
+* `rarefaction_depth` – specifies the minimum number of reads to simulate during rarefaction for alpha diversity estimation
 * `groups_colname`    - specifies the name of the column in the metadata table containing the group names
 * `legend_title`      - specifies the legend title for plotting
 * `assay_suffix`      - specifies the suffix to be added to output files; default is the Genelab assay suffix, "_GLAmpSeq"